 For a fun and thought-provoking activity, replace real words with silly made-up words.
 Ex: Jessica’s day was so busy that she felt completely stroodled and fell asleep hours before her usual bedtime.

 Have students come up with a definition, replace the made-up word with a real word, and explain what clues they used to determine their answer.
-In this way, teaching context clues becomes a funny game.
+In this way, teaching context clues becomes a fun game.

 Individually or with partners, give students a challenging vocabulary word, its definition, and a sample sentence.
 Then, have them write their own sentence that includes context clues.
 Next, their partners (or the whole class) will guess the word’s meaning.